Patronages of Saint George: Western Christianity

 Two parishes are dedicated to Saint George in Malta and Gozo, the Parish of Qormi, Malta and the Parish of Victoria, Gozo.
-Besides being the patron of Victoria where a St. George's Basilica, Malta is dedicated to him, St George is the protector of the island Gozo.
+Besides being the patron of Victoria, where a St George's Basilica, Victoria is dedicated to him, St George is the protector of the island of Gozo.

 In Lithuania, Saint George is the second most important patron saint, after Saint Casimir.
 His cult spread throughout Lithuania in the 15th century as a compromise to the former rituals to the pagan spring god Pergrubis, since his feast day in mainly Roman Catholic Lithuania, as in the rest of the Western Church, falls on 23 April.
 For most of Lithuania's modern history, the day was celebrated by farmers with offerings of animals in churches and the baking of special bread.

-Today several Lithuanian towns, including Marijampolė, Prienai and Varniai, display Saint George on their coats of arms.
+Today, several Lithuanian towns, including Marijampolė, Prienai and Varniai, display Saint George on their coats of arms.